Synthetic diamond: Further development

 In the 1950s, research started in the Soviet Union and the US on the growth of diamond by pyrolysis of hydrocarbon gases at the relatively low temperature of 800 C. This low-pressure process is known as chemical vapor deposition (CVD).
 William G. Eversole reportedly achieved vapor deposition of diamond over diamond substrate in 1953, but it was not reported until 1962.
 Diamond film deposition was independently reproduced by Angus and coworkers in 1968 and by Deryagin and Fedoseev in 1970.
 Whereas Eversole and Angus used large, expensive, single-crystal diamonds as substrates, Deryagin and Fedoseev succeeded in making diamond films on non-diamond materials (silicon and metals), which led to massive research on inexpensive diamond coatings in the 1980s.

 From 2013, reports emerged of a rise in undisclosed synthetic melee diamonds (small round diamonds typically used to frame a central diamond or embellish a band) being found in set jewelry and within diamond parcels sold in the trade.
 Due to the relatively low cost of diamond melee, as well as relative lack of universal knowledge for identifying large quantities of melee efficiently, not all dealers have made an effort to test diamond melee to correctly identify whether it is of natural or synthetic origin.
 However, international laboratories are now beginning to tackle the issue head-on, with significant improvements in synthetic melee identification being made.

+The largest synthetic uncut diamond is 150.42 carats, achieved by Meylor Global LLP (UK) and Dr. Andrey Katrusha (Ukraine) in Kyiv, Ukraine, verified on 16 November 2021.
+The finished diamond measures 28.55 x 28.25 x 22.53 mm.